wunderio/silta/README.md

     - Install javascript dependencies with `yarn install` and commit the yarn.lock file.
     - Install Drupal with `lando drush site-install` and export the default configuration with `lando drush config-export`.
 - Log in to CircleCI with your Github credentials, select "wunderio" and [enable your project](https://circleci.com/add-projects/gh/wunderio).
-- Watch your project build, the CircleCI output has a link to your
+- Watch your project build, the CircleCI output has a link to your deployed environment.

 ## Deploying an existing Drupal project
 We provide a script to convert existing Drupal projects by adding the required